 Part 3: The selected candidates will attend a short informal interview during which they will get the opportunity to discuss their work.
 We expect the applicants to bring the original 10 pieces of work from their electronic portfolio with them to the interview.

-If you have any questions relating to the Art Scholarships, please contact the Head of Art, Dr Lotte Hammer on the email address listed above.
+Electronic portfolios and personal statements should reach the Head of Art by Tuesday 14 January 2014.
+(Email: email@example.com).
+Interviews and a practical test: Tuesday 28 January 2014.
+If you have any questions relating to the Art Scholarships, please contact the Head of Art, Dr Lotte Hammer on the email address above.

-Music auditions and interviews will take place in the Music School on Wednesday 30 January 2013.
-Candidates should be Grade 5 standard on their first instrument (although we will consider candidates of a lower standard based on potential), and will be asked to perform two pieces in an audition; there will also be sight-reading and aural tests.
+Music auditions and interviews will take place in the Music School on Wednesday 29 January 2014.
+Candidates should be Grade 5 standard on their first instrument (although we will consider candidates of a lower standard based on potential) and will be asked to perform two pieces in an audition; there will also be sight-reading and aural tests.
 Candidates should also be prepared to offer a second instrument.
 Successful candidates, in addition to the awards mentioned above, will receive free tuition in an orchestral instrument, in school (one lesson per week during term time).
 Singers are also encouraged to apply.
-All Rounder candidates who choose Music as their support discipline will also audition on the afternoon of Wednesday 30 January 2013.
+All Rounder candidates who choose Music as their support discipline will also audition on Wednesday 29 January 2014.

 DESIGN & TECHNOLOGY SCHOLARSHIP